How will housing and dining costs be impacted by MTU Flex?

 The timing of potential disbursement of financial aid balances will depend on whether any disruption to on-campus housing occurs.
 Regardless, students can be assured that disbursements will be timely, allowing them to access funds when needed.

 The Husky Emergency Assistance Fund (HEAF) is supported by private donations raised by Michigan Tech's Advancement Office to assist students and employees during emergency situations.
 The fund was set up in response to the COVID-19 crisis and will remain as a source of emergency assistance in the future.

 Request funds from the HEAF, fill out the HEAF application.
 Applications are reviewed for eligibility.

 I need emergency financial assistance.
 What do I do?

-Will campus employment be available in the fall?
+Will campus employment be available?

 The Graduate School cares about your success and financial security.
 Once a contract for an assistantship has been signed by all parties, the assistantship cannot be canceled without going through a formal termination process.